 - 202.1.1 Sanction Requirements-Sanctions shall be issued, withheld, or withdrawn in accordance with the following: - A Applications for sanction shall be made to the LMSC within which the event is to be held.
 The LMSC may establish a reasonable deadline to receive applications for sanction prior to the competition that will be in compliance with article 102.5.7.
 Sanction applications shall be accompanied by the meet announcement.
 After receiving a sanction application, the LMSC may transfer its sanctioning authority to another LMSC, provided both LMSCs and the applicant agree to the transfer in writing.
-Upon approval, all fees and sanction obligations shall be transferred to the accepting LMSC. - (1) The entry forms, except those for postal events, shall contain the language of the liability release as
+Upon approval, all fees and sanction obligations shall be transferred to the accepting LMSC. - (1) The entry forms, except those for virtual events, shall contain the language of the liability release as

 - stated in USMS policy (see USMS Guide to Local Operations, Sanctions section).
 All swimmers shall have signed the liability release before participating. - (2) The sanction fee shall consist of a national fee established by the House of Delegates.
-Each LMSC may also establish a local fee. - B Approval of sanctions shall be made by the LMSC's authorized representative, and a record thereof shall be retained for two years. - C Sanctions issued to one organization cannot be transferred to another. - D No sanction of any event shall be granted with the word "Olympic" or the word "Paralympic" or any derivative thereof used in any manner in connection with said event unless consent is obtained from the USOPC. - E All sanctioned events are subject to the following conditions: - (1) The conduct of a sanctioned event shall be in strict compliance with applicable USMS swimming rules and administrative regulations, or when the sanctioned event is held simultaneously in conjunction with a USA Swimming sanctioned meet, with applicable USA Swimming rules and administrative regulations. - (2) In order to be in compliance with FINA Constitution article C 7.3, an LMSC may grant exceptions to specific USMS swimming rules and administrative regulations when sanctioning a FINA Masters championship held within the United States of America. - (3)Sanctioned events may include nonconforming swimming events so long as they are conducted in a safe manner.
+Each LMSC may also establish a local fee. - B Approval of sanctions shall be made by the LMSC's authorized representative, and a record thereof shall be retained for two years. - C Sanctions issued to one organization cannot be transferred to another. - D No sanction of any event shall be granted with the word "Olympic" or the word "Paralympic" or any derivative thereof used in any manner in connection with said event unless consent is obtained from the USOPC. - E All sanctioned events are subject to the following conditions: - (1) The conduct of a sanctioned event shall be in strict compliance with applicable USMS swimming rules and administrative regulations, or when the sanctioned event is held simultaneously in conjunction with a USA Swimming sanctioned meet, with applicable USA Swimming rules and administrative regulations. - (2)USMS-sanctioned meets held in conjunction with USA Swimming-sanctioned meets shall conform to guidelines for the conduct of dual-sanctioned meets approved by USMS and USA Swimming. - (3)In order to be in compliance with World Aquatics Constitution article C 7.3, an LMSC may grant exceptions to specific USMS swimming rules and administrative regulations when sanctioning a World Aquatics Masters championship held within the United World Aquatics of America. - (4)Sanctioned events may include nonconforming swimming events so long as they are conducted in a safe manner.
 Nonconforming swimming events are events not defined in article 102.5, article 307.2.2G-J, or that would typically result in the disqualification of participants as defined in article 102.13.
-USMS records and Top 10 times shall not be maintained in nonconforming events except for initial distances and relay leadoff split times for distances that are also events defined in article 102.5. - (4) Sanctioned events may be conducted in facilities not meeting the dimensional tolerance for required pool length, but the results of those events shall not count for USMS records and Top 10.
-It must be noted in the meet information that events conducted in these facilities are noncompliant. - (5) All swimmers shall provide proof of current Masters membership acceptable to the LMSC.
-At the discretion of the meet director and exclusive of national championship meets, a swimmer may enter indicating "number pending," as long as proof of membership is presented prior to the swimmer's participation in the event.
+USMS records and Top 10 times shall not be maintained in nonconforming events except for initial distances and relay leadoff split times for distances that are also events defined in article 102.5. - (5)Sanctioned events may be conducted in facilities not meeting the dimensional tolerance for required pool length, but the results of those events shall not count